AmirSasson/Servicebus-JobScheduler/README.md

     code .
 ```
 - You can choose 2 modes for the service bus:
-  - Local - used for development, when you less care about persistency and stabilty. see run option `--local`.
+  - Local - used for development, when you less care about persistency and stabilty. see run option `--local true`.
   - Cloud - production use, using azure ServiceBus, to use this option add `appsettings.overrides.json` under `src/Servicebus.JobScheduler.ExampleApp` <u>next to</u> existing`appsettings.json` with content:

     ```json